THE VFA PIONEER HISTORIES PROJECT

 VK: I lived the first four or five years of my life in a small town called Crawfordsville, Indiana, which is where Wabash College is.
 Then we moved out to a farm, which was in my mother’s family.
 It was around the corner from the farm that my father grew up on.
 I had an older brother, three years older, and so, from age five until I went to college, I lived on a farm.
 That was one of the facts about my life that is important, because I had a lot of freedom.
 I had a goat, I had ponies, had a dog, ultimately had a horse.

-My family was Presbyterian, so I was taken off to the local Presbyterian Church.
-It was a small town nearby, 350 population.
-Three churches, Presbyterian, Methodist, Baptist.
-I went to a school in the same building for 12 years in this little town in a class of 21 people, and I think there were, in my class, one or two kids who were Catholic.
-There were no Jewish kids.
-There was one Jewish family in higher Township.
-It was the essence of non-diverse.
-My father was a Roosevelt Democrat.
-My parents were Democrats.
-I was a real minority in my class.
-I can remember marching in after Kennedy won with a gigantic Kennedy button.
+My family was Presbyterian, and I attended the local Presbyterian Church from an early age in Newtown, Indiana, a small town three miles from the farm, population 350.
+Back then, Newtown had three churches, Presbyterian, Methodist, and Baptist.
+I went to school in Newtown.
+Our school was small.
+All 12 grades were in the same building.
+There were 21 in my class, and it was the essence of non-diverse.
+We were all white, mainly Protestant.
+I think there were, in my class, one or two kids who were Catholic.
+There were no Jewish kids, and in fact there was only one Jewish family in the Township.
+My father and mother were both Roosevelt Democrats, but I think my mother’s parents were Republicans, as were my aunt and uncle on my father’s side.
+I was a real minority in my class and probably somewhat obnoxious about my politics.
+I can remember marching in to school after Kennedy won the 1960 election wearing a gigantic 3-D Kennedy button.

-This was when I graduated, my new principal said, I was going to this really good finishing school in the East.
-So, I went to Bryn Mawr, and it was really a bit of a shock.
-I was a very bookish person, and so I was just really eager to go to a place where there were lots of bookish people.
-Lots of conversations about boys and meetups and stuff like that I found a little – I didn’t find it disappointing, but what I did find terrifying, were the classes because I was in a group of students who had had much more robust educations.
+It was something of a miracle that I was accepted at Bryn Mawr since my high school education was very basic.
+The gap between the rural community where I grew up and Bryn Mawr is pretty much summed up in my high school principal’s comment when I graduated.
+He said I was going to this “really good finishing school in the East.”
+I knew Bryn Mawr wasn’t a finishing school, and his words seemed funny though kind of embarrassing.
+Tomboy notwithstanding, I was a very bookish person, and I was eager to go to a college where there would be stimulating intellectual conversations.
+But when I got there, the talk was all about boys, who was dating whom, mixers and the like.
+I found this a little disappointing.
+What I found terrifying, though, were the classes because I was in a group of students who had had much more robust educations.
 And so, I just kept my mouth shut and kept my nose in the books.

 JW: But you were accepted.
 That’s the thing.